 The policy classifies documents according to whether the documents themselves are central to the procedures and determinations of rating decisions, refer to the commercial relationships with our clients, or are documents that AM Best retains to satisfy its legal and regulatory obligations.

-Details of AM Best's Credit Rating Division record keeping policy and procedures can be found within the attached link:
+Details of AM Best's Credit Rating Division record keeping policy and procedures can be found here.

 6. Review of the Compliance Function